 Whitman will superscore test results from the ACT or the SAT, meaning that we will combine the highest subsection scores from tests taken on different dates.
 For the ACT, this means we will combine the highest English, Math, Reading, and Science subscores and use the average of those scores to calculate the composite ACT score.
 For the SAT, we will superscore subsections from the same version of the SAT, but we will NOT superscore results from the old SAT with results from the new SAT.

-Homeschooled applicants and applicants from secondary schools that provide written evaluations rather than grades are required to submit ACT or SAT test results.
+Homeschooled applicants and applicants from secondary schools that provide written evaluations rather than grades are strongly encouraged to submit ACT or SAT test results.

 International applicants are strongly encouraged to submit an ACT or SAT test score when available.
 Also, Whitman College requires international applicants whose first language is not English to submit an official score report for either the TOEFL or IELTS.